eliassystems25/love-os/README.md

 While systems have become more automated, scalable, and powerful, ethical governance has largely remained:
 - policy-based rather than operational,
-- retrospective rather than preventative,
+- retrospective rather than preven⁸tative,
 - abstract rather than enforceable.

 This creates a systemic gap where: